Wonder Woman made an Amazonian-sized splash when it was released in summer 2017.

 “Fast forward to the 1980s as Wonder Woman’s next big screen adventure finds her facing an all-new foe: The Cheetah.”
 That’s Warner Bros.’ official description for Wonder Woman 1984, set in—you guessed it—1984.
 That puts the movie in the thick of the Cold War.
 During an appearance at San Diego Comic-Con, Jenkins said, “Eras are important.”
 She thinks 1984 was a time when humankind was at its best and its worst; she wanted “to see Wonder Woman at a time that’s pretty much us at our most extreme.
 Everything we were doing right then, we thought would go on forever.”

 A Wonder Woman movie wouldn’t exist without Wonder Woman, so obviously Gal Gadot is back as Diana Prince.
 She now works for the Natural History Museum in Washington, DC.
 Her Wonder Woman costume seems to be a little brighter, too.
-We know from the trailer that she’s still helping humanity, although her busting up of security cameras in the mall suggest she is keeping her role as Wonder Woman a secret from the world.
+She’ll even get a new iconic comic book costume: Wonder Woman’s golden armor.
+We know from the trailer that she’s still helping humanity, although her destruction of security cameras in the mall suggest she is keeping her role as Wonder Woman a secret from the world.

 New Cast Members